 Join Our Lab

-Research in the Clinical-Cognitive Science lab addresses the role of cognitive processing in psychopathology, with a particular focus on applications in sexual aggression between acquaintances, eating- and weight-related problems, and anxiety.
-During the latter half of each spring semester, we are interested in receiving applications from highly motivated, conscientious, and reliable students.
+Research in the Clinical-Cognitive Science lab addresses the role of cognitive processing in psychopathology, with a particular focus on applications in sexual aggression between acquaintances.
+At this time, we are looking for highly motivated, conscientious, and reliable students for the fall and spring semesters of 2022-2023.
 A minimum GPA of 3.40 is required, as well as a commitment of two semesters (6 hours in the lab each week plus a 90-minute educational meeting on Friday morning at 9 am).
 Students with a background in research methods and statistics, as well as interests in pursuing a research-oriented career, are preferred.

-Note: I will be reviewing graduate applications for admission to the clinical, cognition and perception, and social programs in the Department of Psychological and Brain Sciences for the 2018-2019 year.
-Currently, I am seeking applicants with interests in the role of sexual perception in acquaintance-initiated sexual aggression, or in the role of cognitive processing in disordered eating.
+Note: I will be reviewing graduate applications for admission to the clinical and cognitive programs in the Department of Psychological and Brain Sciences for the 2023-2024 year.
+Currently, I am seeking applicants with interests in the role of sexual perception and decision-making in acquaintance-initiated sexual aggression and victimization.
 Competitive applicants will have very strong academic and independent research backgrounds, as well as a primary interest in a clinical research career.